 Stanford University School of Engineering launched a new course, Crypto Currencies: Bitcoin and Friends, in September 2015.
 Dan Boneh, a professor of computer science at the school who will be teaching the course, has said that “The technology behind Bitcoin and other crypto currencies can be an indispensable tool for protecting information.”

-“Traditionally most business school finance courses focus on the tools required to be successful in true banking jobs” says Marc Hamud, senior vice president at GE Capital, who also co-teaches a new fintech class at USC’s Marshall School of Business.
+“Traditionally most business school finance courses focus on the tools required to be successful in true banking jobs” says Marc Hamud, senior vice president at GE Capital.
+He also co-teaches a new fintech class at USC’s Marshall School of Business.
 USC now offers a course that that focuses on “tech-enabled business models with the potential to disrupt the status quo.”

 The Wharton School of the University Pennsylvania has created the first student led fintech initiative with Wharton FinTech.
 According to Matthew Applegate, MBA and VP at Wharton FinTech, “Students receive credit for helping fintech companies solve their most challenging business problems.”

-In fact, there are now a number of banks, such as MasterCard, and fintech leaders who are teaming up with business schools to “form research, events, and educational programs.”
+In fact, there are now a number of banks, and fintech leaders who are teaming up with business schools to “form research, events, and educational programs.”

 Besides on-campus courses, online there are also a number of online courses that explore the fintech industry.
 For example, Princeton has debuted Bitcoin and Cryptocurrency Technologies through Coursera in 2015.
 The Ivy-league university also offers a free bitcoin course.